kmgalanakis/wpcs-action/README.md

             phpcs_bin_path: 'phpcs' # Custom PHPCS bin path
             use_local_config: 'false' # Use local config if available
             extra_args: '' # Extra arguments passing to the command
+            only_changed_files: '' # Run the linter only on the changed files.
+Accepts true|false
+            only_changed_lines: '' # Run the linter only on the changed lines.
+Accepts true|false
 ```

 ## Examples